Delay Balancing

 function.

 If you have a subsystem hierarchy in your DUT and you disable BalanceDelays on the DUT-level Inport block, delay balancing on the stable path does not occur at lower-level hierarchy if the stable path propagates to the lower-level hierarchy.
-For an example, see Constrain Delay Balancing to the Data Path in Control the Scope of Delay Balancing.
+For an example, see the Constrain Delay Balancing to the Data Path section in Control the Scope of Delay Balancing.

 When you disable delay balancing for a subsystem, that setting takes